jreichert/dotfiles/Readme.md

 precedence over the values that EverVim has set.
 In general it's a good idea to keep most of your configuration in .EverVim.vimrc so it's all in one place;
 only add variables here that need to be here.

+## vimwiki

+The current configuration uses the [Dark Vimwiki HTML Template](https://github.com/rahul13ramesh/Dark-Vimwiki-Template).
+In order for this to work, after the wiki is generated you need to manually copy the contents of the `wiki_html` folder to `~/Downloads/vimwiki_html` (or wherever you have configured your vimwiki files to live if you changed that).

+Vimwiki is configured in `.Evervim.vimrc`.
+If you wish to change the path where the vimwiki files are located or disable/change this template, you can do so there.

 #### Git Merge